 The CCSACB serves as a depository for cultures of evironmental actinomycetes, used mainly for screening of strains producing important secondary metabolites.
 Moreover, the CCSACB isolates can be used for research, industrial applications, education, and general scientific interest.
 Most of the cultures belong to the family Streptomycetaceae (genera Streptomyces, Streptacidiphilus, Kitasatospora and Embleya), however some other families are also represented (Micromonosporaceae: gg.
 Actinoplanes, Longispora, Micromonospora and Pillimelia; Nocardiaceae: gg.
 Nocardia, Nonomurea and Williamsia; Nocardioidaceae: g.
 Kribella; Nocardiopsaceae: g.
 Nocardiopsis; Promicromonosporaceae: g.
 Promicromonospora; Pseudonocardiaceae: gg.
 Amycolatopsis, Kutzneria, Letznea, Saccharothrix and Umezawea; Streptosporangiaceae: g.
 Microbispora; Thermomonosporaceae: g.
 Actinomadura).

-The major activity of the CCSACB is preserving actinomycetes which were isolated from soil and sediments of some unique habitats (agricultural fields, gardens, native prairies, savannahs, temporal forest, tropical rainforest, grassland, bat guano, caves, glacier forefields, Miocene lacustrine sediment, iron ore mining sediment (technozem), brown coal colliery spoil, dead bees, ambrosia beetle galleries, potato surface, etc.).
+The major activity of the CCSACB is preserving actinomycetes which were isolated from some unique habitats (agricultural fields, gardens, native prairies, savannahs, temporal forest, tropical rainforest, grassland, bat guano, caves, glacier forefields, Miocene lacustrine sediment, iron ore mining sediment (technozem), brown coal colliery spoil, dead bees, ambrosia beetle galleries, potato surface, etc.).

 In case of interest please contact us.